 What happens if you retire early without having health insurance?

-I am sure that everything ACA will still continue to be heavily debated in 2018 and beyond even though ACA’s “repeal and replace” AHCA bill failed to pass.
-At this time ACA is always under threat so counting on it may need to be throttled back.
+I am sure that everything ACA will still continue to be heavily debated in 2019 and beyond even though ACA’s “repeal and replace” AHCA bill failed to pass.
+At this time ACA is always under threat.
+Although it is viable option for early retirees who can manage their taxable income to stay withing subsidy thresholds, counting on it may need to be backed up with a plan B.

 Finding your early retirement health insurance is an important financial and non-financial aspect of your retirement.
 The plan you choose MUST meet both your budgetary and health needs.